ctu-mrs/mrs_uav_trajectory_generation/README.md

 ### Segment subsectioning

-The node allows to check and correct for the maxium allowed deviation from a segmented path supplied by the user.
+The node allows to check and correct for the maximum allowed deviation from a segmented path supplied by the user.
 If enabled, the user-supplied segments will be subdivided to satisfy the maximum distance constraint.
-The [config]() file provides the options to enable/disable this feature, to set the maximum allowed deviations, and the number of iterations.
+The [config](https://github.com/ctu-mrs/mrs_uav_trajectory_generation/blob/master/config/default.yaml) file provides the options to enable/disable this feature, to set the maximum allowed deviations, and the number of iterations.
-Each iteration allows the algorithm to subdivide any segments if the resulting trajecotry violats the distance constraint within the segment.
+Each iteration allows the algorithm to subdivide any segments if the resulting trajectory violates the distance constraint within the segment.
 6 iterations is enough to fall within 0.1 m tolerance.
-The first segment can be optionally exluded from this constraint.
+The first segment can be optionally excluded from this constraint.
-If the UAV is in motion, the initial condition taken from the current UAV reference might be hard to satisfy.

 ```yaml
 check_trajectory_deviation: